Written by Divinity Nutra, Updated on October 29, 2022

 The topical application of the berries also shows potential for use against more severe dermatological infections.
 In 2011, an animal study tested elderberry extract for healing third-degree skin burns.
 Its antiseptic response was commendable and also significantly reduced inflammation.
 (6)

-It’s worth noting that other supplements, like turmeric, are also incredibly useful at reducing oxidative stress and may see amplified results when paired with elderberry.
+It’s worth noting that other products, like a turmeric supplement, are also incredibly useful at reducing oxidative stress and may see amplified results when paired with elderberry.

 Is Elderberry Good for Acne?